-Fees and Commission represents advisory fees, arrangement fees, management fees and brokerage fees.
-Fees and Commission is recognised at the fair value of consideration received or receivable and when the service is provided and income is earned.
+Fees and Commission income represents advisory fees, arrangement fees, management fees and brokerage fees.
+Fees and Commission income is recognised at the fair value of consideration received or receivable and when the service is provided and income is earned.
 This is usually when the Group has performed all significant acts in relation to a transaction and it is highly probable that the economic benefits from the transaction will flow to the Group.
-Significant acts in relation to a transaction.
+Significant acts in relation to a transaction are determined based on the terms for each transaction.